A brief history of Washington’s economy.

 Indeed, Washington continues to reinvent itself on multiple fronts as a modern economy based on innovation and creativity.
 Thanks to efforts to expand broadband connectivity statewide, rural communities are beginning to become havens for technology-based startups, from gaming and mobile apps to big data.
 Urban cores in major cities are enjoying a renaissance, attracting younger workers and families who enjoy the convenience of living and working in energetic downtowns.

-A global pandemic that challenged economies around the world confirmed what state leaders knew all along; that diversification was the key to building resiliency into Washington’s economy.
 Even as certain sectors experienced downturns – tourism and aerospace among them – the state’s life science, agriculture and technology sectors continued to grow and mature, creating a pathway to rapid recovery and long-term prosperity as a vaccine found its way to market.
-As the world continues to recover from COVID-19, Washington is poised to enter a new age of prosperity and economic growth.
+As the world continues to emerge from the effects of COVID-19, Washington is poised to enter a new age of prosperity and economic growth.

 To that end, Washington’s industries continue to lead the way in innovation, blazing new trails in sustainable fuels, electrified aircraft and marine vessels, uncrewed and autonomous systems, space exploration, 5G, quantum computing, gene therapies, clean energy and more.